ade555/BlogBridger/docs/guides/customizations.md

-The following settings will help you customize the `drf-blog-package` to suit your custom needs.
+The following settings will help you customize the `drf-blog-bridger` package to suit your custom needs.

 ## **BLOG_BRIDGER_POST**
 You can use this setting to define a custom model for blog posts in your project.
 The default model has the following fields: